Get insider access

 4. Best Budget Travel Headphones

-These headphones are well-built, comfortable, and have a long continuous battery life of around 44 hours.
-Unfortunately, they leak much more audio than the Q45, so your music is more likely to be audible to people nearby.
+These headphones are well-built and comfortable and have a long continuous battery life of around 44 hours.
+Unfortunately, they leak much more audio than the Q45, so your music is more likely to be audible to people nearby, especially if you like to listen at louder volumes.
 The Wyze Noise-Cancelling Headphones Wireless are also a good option if you want budget-friendly headphones with less leakage.
-They don't isolate from bass-range noise like rumbling engines as well as the Q30, but they have a great overall noise isolation performance.
+They don't isolate from bass-range noise, like rumbling engines, as well as the Q30, but they still have a great overall noise isolation performance.

 See our review